 Basic or multifunctional (scan, fax, etc.)

-If you would frequently have the need to print large volumes in quick time, you might want to look at the speed of your printer.
+If you frequently have the need to print large volumes in quick time, you might want to look at the speed of your printer.
 The speed of a printer is essentially the speed of the machine itself, measured in PPM (Pages Per Minute) or IPM (Impressions per Minute).
-Printing speed comes in handy in instances where you are printing out large posters, and advanced printers divide large poster-sized sheets into smaller pages and print them in sequence (for instance, a large A1 sized photo is divided into four A4 sized pages and grouped).
+Printing speed comes in handy in instances where you’re printing out large posters.
+And advanced printers divide large poster-sized sheets into smaller pages and print them in sequence.
+For instance, a large A1 sized photo is divided into four A4 sized pages and grouped.